zegnus/self-driving-car-machine-learning/p10-model-predictive-control/README.md

 - The number of steps that we want to calculate in the future
 - The time between steps

+### Time horizon

+As we will make a prediction into the future we will have to decide how far in the future we will perform the calculations.

+The time horizon will be composed by two factors:
+- Number of steps to be computed, the bigger the more number of inputs the optimiser will have to compute adding precision in the calculations.
+This will add computational overload to the system adding delay in the computations.
+- Time difference between steps.
+At every step we will have an action for an actuator.
+If the time difference increases will lead to less frequent updates on the actuators.

+For a self-driving car the time horizon should be a few seconds at most, as the environment will change too much beyond a few seconds making the predictions invalid.

-In our scenario we will have `10` steps and the time between steps will be of `0.1`.
+In our scenario we have choosen `10` steps and the time between steps will be of `0.1`.
 With these paremeters we will be predicting the best solution up to 1 second in the future.
+These values give us a good balance between computational cost and actuators update alowing the car to drive safely.

 ### Current state